shadowchaser04/Filter/README.md

 #### return value: subtitles

-Subtitles is a `setter method Hash` consisting of a primary Key: title which is the youtube video title and a Value: words array.
+Subtitles is a `setter method Hash` consisting of a primary Key: `title` which is the youtube video title and a Value: `words array`.
 Which is an array of single words.